Jerusalem tension triggers Gaza-Israel fire exchange | Law-Order

 Palestinian medical officials said six Palestinians were injured, with two hospitalised.
 Israeli police said four officers were hurt.

-Early on Saturday, Jordan strongly condemned “the racist attacks on Palestinians”.
-Foreign Minister Ayman Safadi tweeted: “As the occupying power under international law, Israel is responsible for stopping these attacks; for the dangerous consequences of failing to do so.”
+Early on Saturday, Jordan strongly condemned “the racist attacks on Palestinians.”
+Foreign Minister Ayman Safadi tweeted: “As the occupying power under international law, Israel is responsible for stopping these attacks and for the dangerous consequences of failing to do so.”
+Jordan has had a peace agreement with Israel since 1994, but relations in recent years have been chilly, in part because of recurring disputes over Israeli actions in Jerusalem.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)